 This particular dehydrator has majority 4-5 star ratings, and the unfavorable comments speak to flimsy shelving issues that appear to have been resolved.

-3. 3-Tray Hanging Food Dehydrator
+3. 3-Layer Hanging Food Dehydrator

-This has several recent favorable reviews, and confirmation of our earlier statement that these passive solar and wind food dryers work best for less dense and lower water content foods.
+These passive solar and wind food dryers work best for less dense and lower water content foods.

 We’ve covered freeze drying in another article but here’s a short list of pros and cons.